Dr Tina Chowdhury

 Brief Biography

 Dr Tina Chowdhury completed her PhD in 2002 and joined QMUL as a PDRA until she was appointed an Academic Fellow (2005), Lecturer (2008) and Senior Lecturer (2012).
 She was awarded a Drapers Fellowship (2014-17), the Queen Mary University Senior Fellowship (2018) and is a Senior Fellow of the Higher Education Academy (2018).
-Tina's work in developing educational innovations has been recognised by the prestigious 2014 Times Higher Education, 2016 Reimagine Education, 2018 Ingenious Royal Academy of Engineering Award and more recently the 2021 Story Futures Academy.
-She leads the SEMS ED&I strategy particularly focusing on STEAMM diversity and the status of women.
+Tina's work in developing educational innovations has been recognised by the prestigious Times Higher Education (2014), Reimagine Education (2016), Royal Academy of Engineering (2018, 2022), Story Futures Academy (2021).
+She leads the SEMS EDI & Athena Swan strategy particularly focusing on STEAMM diversity and led the School's Athena Swan application which was awarded in January 2024.

-Tina organises many modules at SEMS.
-She leads in the development of inter-disciplinary programmes across schools and institute and is the Programme Director for the Intercalated BSc in Biomedical Engineering and Clinical Materials.
-She has won many prizes and project grants in developing innovations in higher education innovations such as VR or AR (www.youtube.com/watch?v=baA46qSvGrY).
+Tina is an external examiner (Imperial 2019-2023; Manchester 2023-2028) and module organiser for 5 courses.
+She leads in the development of interdisciplinary programmes across the Science & Engineering and Medicine & Dentistry Faculty.
+She is the Programme Director for the Intercalated BSc in Biomedical Engineering.
+She has won many prizes and project grants with a value of £300,000 to enhance STEM education eg. virtual lab (www.youtube.com/watch?v=baA46qSvGrY).

-Tina leads a number of iniatives in community public engagement events.
-Examples include the "bioengineering experience" and "Staying Strong-Joints in Space" programme with the UK Space Agency and the Ideas Foundation.
+Tina leads a number of initiatives in community public engagement events and has given 30 plenary presentations and organised 50 events in partership with the Ideas Foundation, Royal Academy of Engineering, Canon, BBC.
+Examples include "Engineer the story", "bioengineering experience" and "Staying Strong-Joints in Space" with the UK Space Agency.